hajekr/aurora-forecast/README.md

 14/03: 56444334
 ```

-Service is provided for free, since it only uses free tier services and open data source.

 Data is sourced from [NOAA Geomagnetic Activity Observation and Forecast](https://services.swpc.noaa.gov/text/3-day-forecast.txt).

 As you can see in source report, each number represents forecast for 3-hour window, e.g. 00-03, 03-06, etc.